 FinTech firms are likely to undergo a crisis until Q3 with a slow recovery period of around 12-18 months.
 There will be very limited opportunities available if any for the small FinTech firms.
 However, post this crisis there will be a major shift in consumer behavior which will open gates of opportunities for the firms to flourish.
 Digital payments are likely to see a major shift from low volume high-value business to high volume low-value business.
 With the government urging the citizens to switch to digital payments as a precautionary measure a boom is expected in the digital payments.
 RBI has also urged customers to use digital banking solutions to contain the spread of the virus.
 The traditional financial institutions are likely to collaborate with Fintech firms to provide in-house solutions and accelerate their digital transformation strategies.
 Post Coronavirus crisis there will be larger shifts towards digital solutions for the day to day operations in the financial institutions not only to ease out the stress and retain employees but also to be well equipped for any such crisis in the future.
 With digital payments showing the most promising growth in the services offered by FinTech, this behavioral change in the society seems to be healthy for it.
 The digital payments market in India is expected to grow to USD 1T by 2023.
 Some parts of the FinTech industry like Wealth Management could suffer.
 With favorable policies FinTech, start-ups will see a favorable growth in collaboration with banks.

 Source: EY Global Fintech Adoption Index 2019 With an increase in the moratorium period of 3 months as per the guidelines of RBI the financial institutions are likely to witness an increase in the NPA due to difficulty in the collection and the inability of people to pay the EMI’s.
 However, PayDay loans are likely to get the least affected owing to the small token size.
-Amidst this global pandemic, Salary Dost is optimistic about seeing an increase in the number of people applying for short term loans in the near future.
+Amidst this global pandemic, Salary Dost is optimistic about seeing an increase in the number of people applying for Unsecured Loans in the near future.
 There are several startups that are not able to pay the monthly salary to their employees due to the loss of business in this unforeseen situation.
-This crisis has increased the demand for short term loans of small token size in the market.
+This crisis has increased the demand for Unsecured Loans of small token size in the market.
 A large percentage of the middle class employed people are looking forward to small loans up to Rs.
 20,000 to make ends meet.
 Microloans of such token size are generally not entertained by Banks or NBFC’s and this is what creates a good opportunity for a company like Salary Dost which provides small loans at easy interest rates.

 Salary Dost provides small token size loans to customers at an interest rate of around 3%.
 It also gives an option of paying the EMI in a small amount as per the convenience of the customers which makes it easy for them to repay the loans by breaking the EMI in small token amount without overburdening themselves.
 This flexibility in the repayment structure will provide an advantage to the firm in receiving continuous cash flow even in times of crisis in comparison to other firms in the industry.
 Post this epidemic a slight change in the consumption pattern of the people can be witnessed.
 There may be a decline in the personal and emergency loans but a rise in the health loans to cover the cost of medical bills.
 Restructuring the products offered by the financial institutions to suit the needs of the market will not only benefit the consumer in times of crisis but will also result in higher revenue post lockdown.
 Small token size loans and ease in the processing, as well as the availability of the loans, will be of foremost importance for institutions of such sort to stay ahead of others.
 Post-Crisis the FinTech firms which will be able to survive the challenging situations will not only raise high in their learning curve but will also draw investor's attention and boost their valuation.
 A well-prepared organization with an agile business model will be able to adapt quickly to the changing situation of the market and flourish in collaboration with the NBFC’s.